belmead/ai-learning2/vocab.md

 [The] field of study that gives computers the ability to learn without being explicitly programmed.
 (Arthur Samuel, 1959, via Geron, pg.
 5)
 A computer program is said to learn from experience *E* with respect to some task *T* and some performance measure *P*, if its performance on *T*, as measured by *P*, improves with experience *E.* (Tom Mitchell, 1997, via Gero, pg.
 5)

+> "In this case, the task *T* is to flag spam for new emails, the experience *E* is the training data, and the performance measure *P* needs to be defined; for example, you can use the ratio of correctly classified emails.
+> Geron, pg.
+4

+### Model
+The part of a machine learning system that learns and makes predictions.
+(Geron, pg.
+4)

 ### Pseudo-AI
 An approach wherein programs start out as AI-powered but switch control over to humans if things get tough.
 (Shane, pg.
 20)